 - Sick cats, cats with chronic disease, such as hyperthyroidism, asthma, chronic renal failure, and/or weakened immune systems should probably not be vaccinated.

-- Vaccinations are not recommended for kittens under six weeks, except in extreme situations (orphaned kittens, or kittens in a high-risk environment.
+- Vaccinations are not recommended for kittens under six weeks, except in extreme situations (orphaned kittens, or kittens in a high-risk environment.)

-- Rabies: In the right rear leg
+- Rabies: In the right rear leg below the knee

-- FeLV: Left rear leg
+- FeLV: Left rear leg below the knee

 Multivalent Cat Vaccines

 Traditionally, kittens have been given a "3-way vaccine," which contains agents against feline calicivirus, herpesvirus and feline panleukopenia (FRCP), all given in one "shot."
 These are considered "core" vaccines and are essential for all cats.
 A 4-way vaccine, adding Chlamydia is also available, for cats at risk of contracting the latter (primarily show cats.)

 Since each needle stick puts a cat at risk for injection site sarcomas, it is generally recommended by veterinarians to use a multivalent vaccine in most cases rather than vaccinating separately.